bl1231/bilbomd/HELM_NOTES.md

 # Helm notes

+Some notes on Kubernetes and Helm during my efforts to get BilboMD deployed to NERSC SPIN system (aka Rancher2)

+## Build docker images on Apple M3

 tag and push `bilbomd-backend`, `bilbomd-ui`

 From Apple M3 (`arm64`) need to build for `amd64` in order to run on SPIN